lucassoni/tunts-challenge/README.md

 ```console
 npm start
 ```
-*the application can be run directly from console
+*the application can be run directly from console <br>
-*you must clear the "Situation" and "Score to Final Approval" columns before testing (if they are filled) *application logs will show up in the console displaying the progress
+*you must clear the "Situation" and "Score to Final Approval" columns before testing (if they are filled) <br>
+*application logs will show up in the console displaying the progress <br>

 ## pt-br
 Esse desafio foi desenvolvido usando JavaScript e Node.js.